In the last 10-20 years, there's been a 5x rise in the interest of 'customer experience'.

 Whether it’s survey fatigue, selection bias, human error or just a misunderstanding of the metrics, these methods of measuring customer experience are elusive at best.

-If you’ve already realised something is missing, you may have looked elsewhere already for a solution.
+If you’ve already realised the current method of doing things is lacking something, you may have looked for a solution.

 You may have already tried collecting rich qualitative ‘free text’ and hit upon another problem: it’s time-consuming to analyse free-text form fields.